Peking Legation Quarter

-The Peking Legation Quarter was the area in Peking (Beijing), China where a number of foreign legations were located between 1861 and 1959.
+The Peking Legation Quarter was the area in Beijing (Peking), China where a number of foreign legations were located between 1861 and 1959.
 In the Chinese language, the area is known as Dong Jiaomin Xiang (東交民巷 (东交民巷, Dōng Jiāomín Xiàng)), which is the name of the hutong (lane or small street) through the area.
 It is located in the Dongcheng District, immediately to the east of Tiananmen Square.

 The Legation Quarter was the location of the 55-day siege of the International Legations, which took place during the Boxer Rebellion of 1900.
 After the Boxer Rebellion, the Legation Quarter was under the jurisdiction of foreign countries with diplomatic legations (later most commonly called "embassies") in the quarter.
 The foreign residents were exempt from Chinese law.
 The Legation Quarter attracted many diplomats, soldiers, scholars, artists, tourists, and Sinophiles.
-World War II effectively ended the special status of the Legation Quarter, and with the Great Leap Forward and other events in communist China most of the European-style buildings of the Legation Quarter were destroyed.
+World War II effectively ended the special status of the Legation Quarter, and with the Great Leap Forward and other events in postwar Chinese history, most of the European-style buildings of the Legation Quarter were destroyed.

 Origins and description

 During the Yuan dynasty, the street was known as the Dong Jiangmi Xiang (東江米巷 (东江米巷, Dōng Jiāngmǐ Xiàng)), or "East River-Rice Lane".
 It was the location of the tax office and customs authorities, because of its proximity to the Grand Canal, 30 km east, by which rice and grains arrived in Beijing from the south.
 During the Ming dynasty, a number of ministries relocated into the area, including the Ministry of Rites, which was in charge of diplomatic matters.
 Several hostels were built for tributary missions from Vietnam, Mongolia, Korea and Burma.

 The Chinese government had long denied the European countries and the United States a diplomatic presence in the imperial capital of Beijing.
-However, the Convention of Peking after China's defeat in the Second Opium War of 1856–60, required the Qing dynasty government to permit diplomatic representatives to live in Beijing.
+However, the Convention of Peking after China's defeat in the Second Opium War of 1856–60 required the Qing dynasty government to permit diplomatic representatives to live in Beijing.
 The area around Dong Jiangmi Xiang was opened for the establishment of foreign legations.
-The Zongli Yamen was established as a foreign office of the Qing dynasty to deal with the foreigners.
+The Zongli Yamen was established as a foreign office of the Qing dynasty to deal with the foreigners, as well as permanent diplomatic missions established since the 1870s in various countries that China had diplomatic relations with.

 In 1861, the British legation was established in the residence of Prince Chun, the French legation was established in the residence of Prince An, and the Russian legation was established in the existing Russian quarters of the Orthodox Church.
 In 1862, the American legation was established in the home of Dr. Samuel Wells Williams, an American who was appointed to head the U.S. legation.
 Other countries also soon followed suit.
-By 1900 there were 11 legations in the Legation Quarter: the United Kingdom, France, Germany, Japan, Russia, Italy, Spain, Austria, Belgium, Netherlands, and the United States.
+By 1900 there were eleven legations in the Legation Quarter: the United Kingdom, France, Germany, Japan, Russia, Italy, Spain, Austria, Belgium, Netherlands, and the United States.